awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 training_step.add_depends_on([processing_step_2])
 ```

-The following example creates a training step that receives input from one processing step and waits for a different processing step to finish executing\.
+The following example creates a training step that receives input from one processing step and waits for a different processing step to finish running\.

 ```
 processing_step_1 = ProcessingStep(...)